 Should I use day-old rice to make Nasi Goreng?

 The short answer is yes, it is preferable.
 When one chills the rice, it undergoes a process called retrogradation, where the chilling effect causes starch molecules to harden, creating crystalline structures that allow the rice to be recooked when frying.
 So if you plan on using fresh rice, please do not overcook it.
 Cool the rice on a tray and refrigerate for at least half an hour.
 Freshly overcooked rice is soft and no matter how dry the rice is, it can be mushy.
 Some chefs would argue that freshly cooked and chilled rice is best for fried rice, and I agree.
-In a nutshell, day-old rice or fresh rice that has been chilled will work as long as the rice is not too dry nor mushy or clumpy.
+In a nutshell, day-old rice or fresh rice that has been chilled will work as long as the rice is not too dry, mushy, or clumpy.

 Can brown rice be used to make Nasi Goreng?